High-Risk Home Insurance Companies for 2025

 Overview

-Amica Mutual is one of the oldest insurers in the country, and it also has the third highest customer satisfaction score on the J.D.
-Power 2024 Home Insurance Study.
-If your high-risk home is in an area prone to floods and earthquakes, Amica offers add-on coverage to protect it.
+Amica is one of the oldest insurers in the country.
+Its customer satisfaction score on the J.D.
+Power 2024 Home Insurance Study was the third highest.
+If your high-risk home is in a flood or earthquake-prone area, Amica offers add-ons to cover it.

 Do you run a home business or work from home for an employer?
 Amica offers business equipment and work liability coverage as an endorsement to your home insurance.
-You can also get coverage for valuables and additional liability insurance to further protect yourself and your high-value items.
+You can also get coverage for valuables and additional liability insurance to financially protect yourself and high-value items further.

 Amica High-Risk Home Insurance Coverage Options